sparrell/SwTransparencyDocNames/flavors.md

 ## Complete SBOM
 A 'complete' (or full?)
 SBOM would contain all components, including going upstream until all components had no further upstream components.
-An SBOM that 'known-unknowns'
+An SBOM that has 'known-unknowns'
-(e.g. had a component that it was unknown whether it contained any upstream components) would be a 'incomplete' SBOM.
+(e.g. had a component that it was unknown whether it contained any upstream components) would be an 'incomplete' SBOM.

 ## "less than baseline" SWOTS
 There are transparency artifacts that do not contain enough information